-- Tiered rates, time of use rates, or demand charges: Sense does not factor these rates into your billing cycles costs at the moment.
+- Tiered rates or demand charges: Sense does not factor these rates into your billing cycles costs at the moment.
 This is something we plan to add in the future.

 - Taxes, fees, and discounts: Your electric bill may include distribution charges and other costs specific to your electrical provider and locality.